-When prescribing decisions could be informed by GeneSight, patients experienced a 28% greater likelihood of achieving depression remission over 24 weeks compared to treatment as usual.
+VA-sponsored PRIME Care Trial evaluated impact of PGx on psychiatric treatment outcomes and medication selection in U.S. veterans with depression.
+When prescribing could be informed by PGx, patients had 28% greater likelihood of achieving depression remission over 24 weeks compared to treatment as usual.1

 Learn more about GeneSight